freesewing/freesewing/markdown/org/docs/patterns/otis/instructions/en.md

 ## Step 8: Snaps

   - Mark the position of the snaps along the snap placket, evenly distributed.
-  - Install the studs on the right side of the back part, and the sockets on the wrong side of the front part.
+  - Install the studs on the _good side_ of the back part, and the sockets on the _wrong side_ of the front part.

 ## Done!